conradwt/zero-to-graphql-using-elixir/README.md

     Note: When creating an API, one doesn't require a new or edit actions.
 Thus, this is the reason that we are excluding them from this resource.

-8.  create and migrate the database
+10. generate a `Friendship` model which representing our join model:

     ```bash
-    mix ecto.create
-    mix ecto.migrate
-    ```

-9.  generate a `Friendship` model which representing our join model:

-    ```bash
     mix phx.gen.model Friendship friendships person_id:references:people friend_id:references:people
     ```

-10. replace the generated `Friendship` model with the following:
+11. replace the generated `Friendship` model with the following:

     `web/models/friendship.ex`: